 They decided to put any details that might change onto a loose sheet of paper and insert it into their catalogues.
 That way, if an adjustment was required, all they had to do was reprint a single page.

-The same principle still applies.
-If your catalogue is printed, it’s almost always a good idea to put the facts and figures on a separate line sheet.
+If your catalogue is printed, it’s almost always a good idea to put your prices on a separate line sheet.
 Unless you’re incredibly sure nothing will change, it’s the safest option.

 Your line sheet is the cheat sheet version of your catalogue.
 It’s where you summarise all the stuff the shopkeeper needs to know so they can move on to actually placing an order.